LarryGasik/MVC5Cache/README.md

-# MVC5Cache
-Demo of MVC Caching for Ed
+# MVC 5 Cache and Culture
+Some basic Proof of Concepts showing some strategies for:

+  -Automated Unit Tests
+  -MVC Caching
+  -Culture Profiles
+  -Dependency Injection